MARTIMM/raku-mongodb-driver/README.md

 ### User Management Commands

-* [x] createUser.
+* [D] createUser.
 Creates a new user.
-* [x] dropAllUsersFromDatabase.
+* [D] dropAllUsersFromDatabase.
 Deletes all users associated with a database.
-* [x] dropUser.
+* [D] dropUser.
 Removes a single user.
-* [ ] grantRolesToUser.
+* [D] grantRolesToUser.
 Grants a role and its privileges to a user.
-* [ ] revokeRolesFromUser.
+* [D] revokeRolesFromUser.
 Removes a role from a user.
-* [ ] updateUser.
+* [D] updateUser.
 Updates a user's data.
-* [x] usersInfo.
+* [D] usersInfo.
 Returns information about the specified users.